-(1) Fingerprint impressions shall be obtained from all applicants for work permits.
-All fingerprint impressions shall be accompanied by a "Fingerprint Certification Card Verification" form to be provided by the Commission.
-Copies of all fingerprint impressions shall be sent directly to the NIGC.

-- (2) An applicant for a work permit shall pay the application fee established by the Commission, by regulation or order, which shall be sufficient to cover the costs of processing the application. - (3) The Commission may either grant or deny the work permit based upon its investigation and review of the application.
+- (1) Fingerprint impressions shall be obtained from all applicants for work permits.
+All fingerprint impressions shall be accompanied by a "Fingerprint Certification Card Verification" form to be provided by the Commission. - (2) An applicant for a work permit shall pay the application fee established by the Commission, by regulation or order, which shall be sufficient to cover the costs of processing the application. - (3) The Commission may either grant or deny the work permit based upon its investigation and review of the application. - (4) Applicants for a work permit shall undergo a background check of a type determined sufficient by the Commission.

-§15-1-17 Automatic Disgualification for License or Work Permit
+§15-1-17 Automatic Disqualification for License or Work Permit